Banknotes of the Philippine peso

-Banknotes of the Philippine peso are issued by the Bangko Sentral ng Pilipinas (Central Bank of the Philippines) for circulation in the Philippines.
-The smallest amount of legal tender in wide circulation is ₱20 and the largest is ₱1000.
-The front side of each banknote features prominent people along with buildings, and events in the country's history while the reverse side depicts landmarks and animals.
+Banknotes of the Philippine peso are issued by the Bangko Sentral ng Pilipinas (formerly the Central Bank of the Philippines) for circulation in the Philippines.
+The smallest denomination of banknote currently in circulation is ₱20 and the largest is ₱1000.
+The front side of each banknote features prominent people along with buildings and events from the country's history, while the reverse side depicts landmarks and animals.